-- Test the census website extensively.
+- Generate the SACs and match them to all the dwelling addresses in the database. - Test the census website extensively.
 Enter addresses and census data and make sure there are no problems with the website or database.
 Use extreme values to test the ability of the software to screen out of range and obviously invalid data.
 If using wireless devices test them and make sure that the municipality has reliable wireless coverage. - Delete all test data before the actual census begins. - Mail out or deliver the SACs to the dwellings.
 Include an explanation of the census, instructions for how to access the website, and suggestions for those who do not have Internet access (direct them to local libraries, etc.).
 Inform them that an enumerator will come in person to complete the interview if the online questionnaire is not filled out.